jsafrane/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 The admin must define `StorageClass` objects that describe named "classes" of storage offered in a cluster.
 Different classes might map to arbitrary levels or policies determined by the admin.
 When configuring a `StorageClass` object for persistent volume provisioning, the admin will need to describe the type of provisioner to use and the parameters that will be used by the provisioner when it provisions a `PersistentVolume` belonging to the class.

 The name of a StorageClass object is significant, and is how users can request a particular class, by specifying the name in their `PersistentVolumeClaim`.
 The `provisioner` field must be specified as it determines what volume plugin is used for provisioning PVs.
 2 cloud providers will be provided in the beta version of this feature: EBS and GCE.
-The `provisionerParameters` field contains the parameters that describe volumes belonging to the storage class.
+The `parameters` field contains the parameters that describe volumes belonging to the storage class.
 Different parameters may be accepted depending on the `provisioner`.
 For example, the value `io1`, for the parameter `type`, and the parameter `iopsPerGB` are specific to EBS .
 When a parameter is omitted, some default is used.

 #### AWS